Fault Diagnosis and Prognosis Capabilities for Wind Turbine Hydraulic Pitch Systems: Pitch System Topology and Modeling

-Its value differs for different cylinder chambers and for the supply circuit.
-The fault $f_{B,e}$ is related to the oil degradation, regardless of the part of the plant where it first appears.
-For this reason, a unique value for $\beta_{e}$ is used to describe the general effective bulk modulus, which depends on the supply pressure $p_s$, introduced further down.
-An example of the effective bulk modulus dependency on air content, pressure, and temperature is described in \citep{knezevicAnalysisChangesBulk2011}.
+An example of the effective bulk modulus dependency on air content, pressure, and temperature is described in \mbox{\citep{knezevicAnalysisChangesBulk2011}}.
 Of the three, the air content is by far the most significant, but as the system normally will be operating with pressures well above 25 bar, changes in the effective bulk modulus will be very limited, even for air content up to 10\% volumetric air content (measured at atmospheric pressure).
 Therefore, the model does not consider temperature as a state variable.

-However, it is probably unlikely to detect a fault in the bulk modulus in practice because of all the uncertainties associated with the available models.
-Nevertheless, it is reported in the complete model to highlight its importance.
+The high degree of uncertainty in the bulk modulus model described in \mbox{Equations~\ref{bmeq1} and \ref{bmeq2}}, and the fact that the pressures in the cylinders' chambers as well as in the supply circuit vary within similar values, has motivated the adoption of a single uncertain parameter $\beta_e$ to describe the effective bulk modulus in the entire circuit.
+This simplification is consistent with the fact that the fault $f_{B,e}$ is related to the oil degradation, regardless of the part of the plant where it appears.
+Thus, the simplified effective bulk modulus description is givne by the following equation:

 The remaining terms in Equations~\ref{eq_pp} and~\ref{eq_pr} are the flow rates entering and exiting from the chambers ($Q_p$ and $Q_r$), and the leakage flows.
 The former are determined by the valve position and will be discussed later.
 The latter include an external leakage from each chamber and an internal one between the two of them: